Home

 Aetna Gold

-Aetna Gold has four plans, two of which are offered on the Marketplace.
-Gold provides the highest level of coverage, thus, it comes with the highest price tag.
+Aetna Gold has four plans, providing the highest level of coverage.
+Thus, it comes with the highest price tag.
 Gold plans are best for those who visit the doctor often or those who receive advanced medical care for a chronic medical condition.

 *Prescriptions are Preferred and Non-Preferred Generic/Preferred and Non-Preferred Brand/Preferred and Non-Preferred Specialty